-Comparison Typical Union and Confederate Soldiers
+Comparison Typical Union and Confederate Soldiers for Kids

 The South, The Gray, Confederate Soldiers: The typical Confederate soldier had no military discipline prior to enlisting in the Confederate army.
 For the most part, they were young, white, Southern born men who were fighting for a cause - that cause was their independence from Northern aggression.
 Although slavery certainly played a part in the causes of the Civil War, as many Southern leaders were also plantation owners, it is estimated that over 90% of Confederate army volunteers owned no slaves and owned no land of size.
 Their fight was not to preserve slavery, but to free the South from tyranny.
 That's why the South did not call this war the Civil War or the War Between the States, but rather the War of Northern Aggression.
 What these young Rebels wanted was to establish the South, the 11 states that had succeeded from the Union, as a separate country.
 It was not illegal to succeed from the Union until after the war.
 Most volunteers were poorly fed, poorly clothed, and poorly sheltered (typically only by a blanket.)
 They went without pay for months at a time.
 They worried about their families at home.
 They were outnumbered.
 Almost one-half of all Confederate soldiers were killed, wounded, captured, or died from disease during the war.
 Yet, these young men continued to fight on, fired with the courage of a cause, the same cause their fathers and grandfathers had fought for during the American Revolution - that of independence.